donalbonny/python-reources/README.md

 # python-resources

-This page includes the python resouces that I used during my learning
+This page includes the python resources that I used during my learning

 [Python For Data Science](https://hackr.io/blog/python-for-data-science)